 Traditional Moroccan cooking is a melting pot of cultures and cuisine from around the world.
 Thanks mostly to the country’s location on the northeastern tip of Africa coupled with the fact that both Atlantic and Mediterranean coastlines flank the kingdom.
 So, no doubt there is an influence of flavors from not only its European and Mediterranean neighbors, but also from traditional African, Middle Eastern and even South American flavors as well.

 If any of this has piqued your curiosity and you’d like to try the multifaceted, full-bodied flavors of Moroccan cooking, you can start here.
 We will introduce you to all of the spices and other ingredients.
-Let’s not forget the cooking styles that give this cuisine its uniquely irresistible flavor that’s enjoyed around the world.
+Let’s not forget the cooking styles that give this cuisine its uniquely irresistible flavor the entire world enjoys.

 One of the first questions we’re always asked about Moroccan food is whether or not it’s spicy.